 As part of the state siting process, ODOE and EFSC will review Idaho Power’s Application for Site Certificate using pass or fail siting standards, which include demonstrating the need for a “non-generating” energy facility (such as a transmission line).
 One of the ways allowed in the siting rules to demonstrate compliance with the EFSC “need standard” is to include the proposed project in an integrated resource plan (IRP) that has been acknowledged by the Oregon Public Utility Commission (OPUC).

 Idaho Power included the B2H Project in its 2011 IRP, which was acknowledged by the OPUC at its February 14, 2012 public meeting.
 Thereafter, on May 21, 2012, the OPUC confirmed its acknowledgement of Idaho Power’s 2011 IRP in a written order (Order No. 12-177).
-Idaho Power will include this acknowledgement in its Application for Site Certificate as evidence the B2H Project meets the EFSC need standard.
+Idaho Power submitted its 2013 IRP in June 2013.
+Idaho Power has included this acknowledgement in its preliminary Application for Site Certificate as evidence the B2H Project meets the EFSC need standard.

 This website is the joint Boardman to Hemingway Transmission Line Project site.
 While information contained on this site is approved for posting by ODOE, it is not the official Oregon Department of Energy website.
 Visit the ODOE website.